atlas-engineer/nyxt/TIMELINE.rst

 - Ability to navigate forward and backward in history with the key binding M-f, and M-b for forward and backward respectively

-Opening new pages in the same buffer
 Opening of new pages in the same buffer can be invoked by the key binding C-o.
 This key binding will open up the Minibuffer and prompt the user to enter the url which they would like to visit.

-History
 Within html-mode the history will be represented as a tree, with forwards and backwards navigation creating new nodes and traversals.
 This will allow for all points in history to be reachable, and a future expansion